Michael-Kenwick/Michael-Kenwick.github.io/_pages/datameasurement.md

 <b> Advice for Practitioners </b>

 Latent variable models are an increasingly common way to measure unobservable political phenomena.
 You can find a general overview of latent variable modeling <a style="text-decoration:none; color: #4682B4" href = "http://cfariss.com/documents/FarissKenwickReuning2020_MesurementModels.pdf" target = "blank_">here</a>, and a discussion of dynamic modeling strategies <a style="text-decoration:none; color: #4682B4" href = "https://www.cambridge.org/core/journals/political-analysis/article/abs/exploring-the-dynamics-of-latent-variable-models/CBE116F37900DAE957B2D7EB53DB0907" target = "blank_">here</a>.
 Like many latent variable models, one useful attribute of the CCS is that they include estimates of uncertainty around the latent trait.
-These can be incorporated in to regression modeling using the same tools applied in <a style="text-decoration:none; color: #4682B4" href = "https://gking.harvard.edu/category/research-interests/methods/missing-data" target = "blank_"> multiple imputation </a>.
+These can be incorporated in to regression modeling using the same tools applied in <a style="text-decoration:none; color: #4682B4" href = "https://gking.harvard.edu/category/research-interests/methods/missing-data" target = "blank_"> multiple imputation. </a>

 <!--
 <b> Other Civil-Military Relations Data Sources </b>